evb123/work_ex_shipping_and_trading/README.md

 # work_ex_shipping_and_trading

-Project examples with dummy data have been completed mostly while working in the shipping and trading industry.
+Project examples with dummy data have been completed mostly while working in the shipping and trading industry (Apr 2019 - present).

 Folder guide: